Bytes and Bits

 ★★★★★

 WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations offers a compelling take on webgpu, though not without flaws.
-While the treatment of Computers & Technology is excellent, I found the sections on Web Development & Design less convincing.
-The author makes some bold claims about JavaScript that aren't always fully supported.
-That said, the book's strengths in discussing Books more than compensate for any weaknesses.
-Readers looking for Programming will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on programming, if not the definitive work.
+While the treatment of Computers & Technology is excellent, I found the sections on Programming less convincing.
+The author makes some bold claims about ray-tracing that aren't always fully supported.
+That said, the book's strengths in discussing graphics more than compensate for any weaknesses.
+Readers looking for programming will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on wgsl, if not the definitive work.

 ★★★★☆

 WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations offers a compelling take on webgpu, though not without flaws.
-While the treatment of Computers & Technology is excellent, I found the sections on webgpu less convincing.
-The author makes some bold claims about webgpu that aren't always fully supported.
-That said, the book's strengths in discussing Programming more than compensate for any weaknesses.
-Readers looking for simulation will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on JavaScript, if not the definitive work.
+While the treatment of Computers & Technology is excellent, I found the sections on ray-tracing less convincing.
+The author makes some bold claims about visualization that aren't always fully supported.
+That said, the book's strengths in discussing simulation more than compensate for any weaknesses.
+Readers looking for ai will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on visualization, if not the definitive work.

 You May Also Like